 Compliance with the Fair Credit Reporting Act

-When third-party services are used for background checks, the University will comply with all requirements of the Fair Credit Reporting Act.
+The University will comply with all requirements of the Fair Credit Reporting Act.